 - Different options for investment

-- How to protect yourself from risk
+- How can I protect myself from risk?

 That’s a lot to get through in three minutes, so let’s get going.